eberban/eberban/books/refgram/src/logic/explicit_binding.md

 > \end{align} \\]
 >
 > Given $(c), $(e):\
-> $(e) is a speaker which gives an apple to a listener.
+> $(e) is a speaker who gives an apple to a listener.

-To bind more than one argument of the same predicate we have to use the __FI__ family, which interact with the same predicate as the last non-closed __VI__.
+To bind more than one argument of the same predicate we have to use the __FI__ family, which interacts with the same predicate as the last non-closed __VI__.
 The __FI__ family follows the same pattern of vowels as __VI__.
 The above sentence can thus be rewritten as `duna [ve mi, fo mo vei] meon` or even as `duna [ve mi, fo mo, fa meon vei]`.

 In the last version it is possible to omit the final __vei__.
-It is however not possible to do so in the previous exemples as we would get the chain `mo meon` which is not what we want.
+It is, however, not possible to do so in the previous exemples as we would get the chain `mo meon` which is not what we want.

 ## Arguments list

-Between __VI/FI__ and the inner predicate an __arguments list__ can be provided by having 0 or more __KI/GI/BA__ terminated with __be__, in which case the bindings will occur with those arguments instead of the arguments of the predicate after __be__.
+Between __VI/FI__ and the inner predicate an __arguments list__ can be provided by having zero or more __KI/GI/BA__ terminated with __be__, in which case the bindings will occur with those arguments instead of the arguments of the predicate after __be__.

 __KI__ (all particles starting with _k-_) represent an atom or generic argument
 $(x) and have meaning \\(ki(c,e) = \[\text{$e$ is variable $x$}\]\\).

-__GI__ (all particles starting with _g-_) however represents a predicate whose arity and type will be infered from its usage in the sentence.
+__GI__ (all particles starting with _g-_), however, represents a predicate whose arity and type will be inferred from its usage in the sentence.
 All __GI__ starting with __gi-__ have __intransitive behavior__, while the others starting with __ge/ga/go/gu-__ have __transitive behavior__.